Comparing Personal Loans vs Business Loans

 Cons of Personal Loans

-Application process is usually quick and easy.
-Lending limits may be lower than business loans.
+Application process is usually quick and easy Lending limits may be lower than business loans

-Qualifying can be less challenging than with a business loan because it’s based on personal creditworthiness.
-Borrower doesn’t build business credit with on-time payments.
+Qualifying can be less challenging than with a business loan because it’s based on personal creditworthiness Borrower doesn’t build business credit with on-time payments

-Can use funds for both personal and business expenses (unless there are lender restrictions).
-Defaulting can affect personal credit score/finances.
+Can use funds for both personal and business expenses (unless there are lender restrictions) Defaulting can affect personal credit score/finances

-Most personal loans are unsecured.
-Interest rates are generally higher than for a business loan.
+Most personal loans are unsecured Interest rates are generally higher than for a business loan

-Interest may be tax deductible (when funds are used for business).
-Shorter loan terms than business loans typically offer.
+Interest may be tax deductible (when funds are used for business) Shorter loan terms than business loans typically offer

 Is a Business or Personal Loan Right for You?

-Choosing between a personal loan and a business loan can be tough.
+Considering the differences between a personal loan and a business loan can help you decide which is right for your needs.
 You may want to do some online research, compare rates and terms, and/or ask a financial professional or business mentor for advice before moving forward with this important decision.
 Here are some things to think about as you look for a loan that’s a good fit for your personal and professional goals.

 A business loan may make sense if: